-Join Mark Struthers for an in-depth discussion in this video Preparing a mix, part of Up and Running with Cubase Pro 8.
+Join Mark Struthers for an in-depth discussion in this video Preparing a mix, part of Learning Cubase Pro 8.

 - I want to return to the project…that we are predominantly…going to be looking at during this course,…and I'm doing that in this movie,…because I want to prepare this mix…prior to doing any more work with it.…So if you are following along,…you won't need to download any project files for this movie.…Sit back and just follow along.…Grab a coffee whilst you can.…That all said, all the files for this project…are available to you within your project folders.…It might be, however, that all the individual tracks…aren't set up properly.…